Behice Hanım: Marriage

 Behiye's father learned that Abdul Hamid was looking for a bride for his son, Şehzade Mehmed Burhaneddin, and hence, in 1899 brought her to the court, and presented her to the Sultan.
 However, Abdul Hamid was so taken by the beauty of the young girl that he asked her hand in marriage for himself.
 Her father gave permission even though Behiye was against it.
 The marriage took place on 10 May 1900 in the Hünkar Kiosk of the Yıldız Palace.
 Behice was eighteen, while Abdul Hamid was fifty-eight.
 She was given the title of "Fifth Ikbal" and the name Behice.

 A year after the marriage, on 22 June 1901, she gave birth to twins, Şehzade Ahmed Nureddin and Şehzade Mehmed Badreddin.
-Badreddin died at the age of two on 13 October 1903 because meningitis.
+Badreddin died at the age of two on 13 October 1903 because of meningitis.

 On 27 April 1909, Abdul Hamid was deposed, and sent into exile in Thessaloniki.
 She didn't follow him, and instead remained in Istanbul.
 She settled with her son in Maslak Palace.
 After Thessaloniki fell to Greece in 1912, Abdul Hamid returned to Istanbul, and settled in the Beylerbeyi Palace, where he died in 1918.